Types of Lilies and How to Use Them in Your Garden

 Asiatic lilies are the first lilies of the season and usually start flowering in June, right after the peonies.
 Asiatics are also the shortest type of lily, typically standing about 2 to 3 feet tall.
 Their upward-facing flowers come in many different colors, from white through yellow, orange, pink, red and deep burgundy.
 Asiatic lilies do not have a fragrance, but their flowers add bold, bright color to early summer gardens.
 These lilies also grow well in containers and make great cut flowers.
 Shown at left is 'Lollypop'.

 Asiatic-Oriental lilies are relatively recent hybrids that combine the brilliant colors of Asiatic lilies with the larger flowers and taller stature of an Oriental lily.
 They were developed for the cut flower industry, but in addition to being great for bouquets, they are also excellent garden plants.
 AO lilies are 3 to 4 feet tall, which is a perfect height for perennial gardens.
 They also grow very well in containers.
-Shown above is 'Kaveri'.
+Shown at left is 'Kaveri'.

 Trumpet lilies begin blooming in midsummer.
 The flowers have long, narrow trumpets and come in white, cream, yellow, peach and pink.
 Trumpet lilies tower over other perennials, often reaching a height of 4 to 6 feet.
 Their flowers are deeply fragrant, and just a few plants will perfume your entire garden – especially in the evening.
 Shown at left is 'Golden Splendor'.